 You struggled getting a working app launched - How and why?

-Later that year, I had one more idea, but this time I was going to see how much one of the town's best developer charges.
+I decided to give it one more shot for Freelancify, but this time I was going to see how much one of the town's best developer charged.
 The developer I met up with actually saw that I could make websites with great design and after he saw I couldn't afford his prices ($150 an hour!), he threw out the idea that maybe I should learn how to code myself.

 I had no other choice.
 That was the hardest things I've ever had to learn in life; I grueled through months of intense self-taught learning until I could make something basic.
-And somehow through pure grit, I did it, I finished the app.
+And somehow through pure grit, I did it, I finished Freelancify.
 I launched and began marketing the app.

 How did your first publicly launched web app business go?

-I got burnt out.
-All my efforts were mediocre failures.
+I was burnt out.
+All my efforts were straight up failures or very mediocre successes.
 I was tired of being on the computer all day long.
-So I gave up.
-I took a yearlong break for a year not chasing any dream at all.
+So I gave up on my dreams.

 You gave up and got a normal 9 to 5 job again, and hit a deep depression?

-Feeling like I was not operating at my max just working a 9 to 5 with no side thing - I started a streetwear clothing line to keep my insanity.
-I guess I'm one of those people that have to constantly be doing something or improving or I feel like I am just sitting still rotting away.
+But after those years, I knew I was not operating at my max just working a 9 to 5 with no side thing - I started a streetwear clothing line called Feast or Famine to keep my insanity.
+I guess I'm one of those people that has to constantly be doing something or improving or I feel like I am just sitting around rotting away my life.

 I made some dope shirts and hats, and even won a trip to Las Vegas for a trade show.
 But again; it wasn't something I really wanted to "be my million dollar company" with, it was more so just self-expression of my design and inside artistry - so as soon as I had another idea to launch another e-commerce company, I dropped it.